Best Practices for Model Artifacts

 |-- runtime.yaml

-Modifying load_model() and predict() signatures
+Changing load_model() and predict() signatures

 The predict(data, model=load_model()) function expects the payload data and a model object and is returned by load_model() by default.
-Your use case might require that an additional parameter is passed to predict().
+Your use case might require that an extra parameter is passed to predict().
 An example is a scaler or a lookup table.
 You can add parameters to those function if the parameter you add has a default value assigned.

 In the following example, the predictions rely on a PCA model and a scaler object.
-It shows you how predict() can take an additional parameter called scaler.
+It shows you how predict() can take an extra parameter called scaler.
 By default, the load_scaler() function returns a value to the scaler parameter.
 We recommend that you follow that pattern.
-If predict() or load_model() require additional parameters, they must be set to default values returned by functions that are defined in score.py.
+If predict() or load_model() require extra parameters, they must be set to default values returned by functions that are defined in score.py.
 This example adds parameters to predict():

 import json